ravagerWT/TD-Ameritrade-Trading-History-Classifier/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Localization
+1. Duplicate one copy of the `lang_enUS.json` in program file folder.
+2. Rename the file to `lang_xxYY.json`.
+The `xx` shall be the language code defined in [ISO 639-1 International standards for language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and the `YY` shall be two-letter country codes defined in [ISO 3166-1 Two-letter country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+3. Open new `lang_xxYY.json` by the proper text editor and translate all sentences to desired language.
+If you don't know where to modify the file, please open `lang_zhTW.json` in the same program file folder.
+By comparing `lang_enUS.json` and `lang_zhTW.json`, you are able to know where you have to modify the file.
+4. Open `settings.json` and find `ava_lang_for_GUI` section.
+Add the language name in the format `zzzzz (xxYY)` under `ava_lang_for_GUI` section.
+The definition for `xx` and `YY` are same as above point.2 mentioned.
+The `zzzzz` shall be the language name you want to call.
+5. If you do every steps mentioned above correctly.
+You should be able to use the language you want in the program.
+6. Finally, don't forget to create a new Pull Request to help other people using the same language.

 ## Authors

 * **RavagerWT** - *Initial work* - [TD-Ameritrade-Trading-History-Classifier](https://github.com/ravagerWT/TD-Ameritrade-Trading-History-Classifier)